 - Lemon Juice

 For an example recipe, see this mayo recipe for how to make your own mayonnaise in a Vitamix blender.
-My favourite way to make mayo is with an immersion blender.
+My favorite way to make mayo is with an immersion blender.
 Here’s Gordon Ramsey presenting the mayo recipe and method our household has always used.

-Mayonnaise is Traditionally Dairy-Free
+Mayonnaise is traditionally dairy-free

 Legend has it that mayonnaise was actually invented by a chef who was out of dairy cream.
 The chef wanted to make a creamy egg-based sauce, but didn’t have any cream.
 He used olive oil as a substitute for the dairy product and found that his dairy-free blend was well-received.